spdx/spdx-spec/chapters/document-creation-information.md

 ### 6.7.1 Description

-An optional field for creators of the SPDX file to provide the version of the SPDX License List used when the SPDX file was created.
+An optional field for creators of the SPDX document to provide the version of the SPDX License List used when the SPDX document was created.
 The metadata for the license list version field is shown in Table 8.

 Table 8 — Metadata for the license list version field